mads-swaps/mads-swaps.github.io/index.md

 |nm_torch1_alpha37|CustomScaler1|32|AdamW|0.006|
 |nm_torch1_alpha38|CustomScaler1|128|AdamW|0.03|

 Below is a figure of the training and validations results of this subset of models.
-While 20 epochs is still quite young for a comprehensive analysis, some trends do start to appear which only become more pronouned with futher epochs and as many as 100 when the training set begins to converge.
+While 20 epochs is still quite young for a comprehensive analysis, some trends do start to appear which only become more pronounced with further epochs and as many as 100 when the training set begins to converge.

 ![images/resnet28_res.png](images/resnet28_res.png)
 <center><b>Figure X</b> - Simulated precision, recall and profit for varying thresholds on a scaled Logistic Regression ensemble.</center>

-The general trend that is consistent across all models is that the training loss drops predictably and consistently but the validation loss percipicely rises after just a few epochs.
+The general trend that is consistent across all models is that the training loss drops predictably and consistently but the validation loss steeply rises after just a few epochs.
 The recall on the validation set generally does slowly improve which also improves the F1-score but the precision remains erratic, averaging around `0.5`.
-This unexpected behavior is likely due to a shift in the how the `ETHBTC` market behaves over time so the model is learning a strategy that is no longer profitable in 2021.
+This unexpected behavior is likely due to a shift in the how the `ETHBTC` market behaves over time, so the model is learning a strategy that is no longer profitable in 2021.
 To validate this, each model was simulated with the results in the below table.

 |Model Name|Buys|Starting Value|Ending Value|
 |:-|-:|:-:|:-|